 Why Invest in the ASX 200?

-The ASX 200 has given investors annualised returns of around 10%, including franking credits and dividends.
-That means that in 20 years, every $1,000 you invest will be worth more than $6,700.
+Prior to 2020, the ASX 200 has given investors annualised returns of around 10%, including franking credits and dividends.
+Assuming this trajectory continues, that means that in 20 years, every $1,000 you invest will be worth more than $6,700.

 Not only is it worth investing in the ASX 200 for the long-term, but it's also worth investing sooner rather than later.
 The longer you wait, the more likely you'll miss out on potential gains.